mnebuerquo/create-python-app/README.md

 directory a volume I won't need the dockerfile.
 But then I might have to build and run pip install more often.

+Also, `pip install` is done in the build step.
+The installed packages are not in a volume, but in the container.
+This means you can't just `pip install somepackage`, but you have to add it to `requirements.txt` and then do a `./mn_build` to rebuild the container with the new requirement.
+You can then do a `pip freeze > requirements.txt` to capture the installed packages, but managing the packages is harder with them inside the container.

 # Inspiration

 * [create-react-app](https://github.com/facebookincubator/create-react-app)